fbpx

 Types of Spinal Cord Injuries

-There isn’t one kind of SCI.
-It all depends on the level of damage and where the injury occurs.
-The National Institutes of Health (NIH) breaks down the conditions of an SCI.
+There isn’t one kind of spinal cord injury.
+Instead, they’re classified differently depending on the level of damage and where the injury occurs.

 • Incomplete Injury.
 There is still some movement and sensation below the injury site.